 |Tennessee native Edith Dowd made her New York

 City Opera debut as Effie in The Ballad of Baby Doe.
-Her many roles with the
+Her many roles with

-premier of Wuorinen's Haroun and the Sea of Stories.
+in the world premier of Wuorinen's Haroun and the Sea of Stories.

 Ms.Dowd appeared with Santa Fe Opera as the second maid in Elektra , and as Lucy Lockit in Beggar’s Opera.
 Other roles include Ruth in Pirates of Penzance with Sacramento Opera, and the title role in Carmen with New York's Bellayre Music Festival as well as with Pacific Repertory Opera.

 She made her European debut at the acclaimed Spoleto Festival in Spoleto, Italy in the role of Juno in Semele, which lead to an invitation by famed composer and festival founder Gian Carlos Menotti to perform the role of Mme Flora in his opera La Medium, directed by the composer.
 Ms Dowd appeared as guest artist with the Kammeroper Schloss Rheinsberg Festival, Germany.
 She also appeared as Maddalena in Rigoletto with The American Opera Theatre at the National Theater in Taipei, Taiwan.
 Other international credits include Orphee in the Les Amis du Lyrique en Bretagne production of Orphée et Eurydice, Mary in Der Fliegende Hollander with the Tokyo City Symphony in Tokyo, Japan, Pauline in the world premier of The Seagull in Szeged, Hungary.